shubham88fru/sql-master/README.md

 --TRUNCATE.
 TRUNCATE will simply delete all rows from a table.
 It is like --running `DELETE FROM` without a where clause.
 Truncate is faster than delete.
 TRUNCATE TABLE ORDERS;

+--using joins in update statement
+UPDATE EMPLOYEE
+SET DEP_NAME=d.DEP_NAME
+FROM EMPLOYEE e
+INNER JOIN DEPT d ON e.DEPT_ID = d.DEP_ID;

+--exists and not exists clause.

+--whenever the query within exists returns atleast one row, exists --will return true and that particular row will be part of the output, otherwise it won't be.
+SELECT *
+FROM EMPLOYEE_BACK e
+WHERE EXISTS (SELECT _ FROM DEPT_BACK d WHERE e.DEPT_ID = d.DEP_ID);

+--not exits is reverse of exists.
+Basically whenever the query in parentheses returns true, that row will not be part of output.
+SELECT *
+FROM EMPLOYEE_BACK e
+WHERE NOT EXISTS (SELECT _ FROM DEPT_BACK d WHERE e.DEPT_ID=d.DEP_ID);
 ```